Japan warns Taiwan tensions pose 'regional security risk' | DW | 13.07.2021

 ''As China rapidly enhances its military power, changes in the military power balance between the United states and China may possibly affect the peace and stability of the Indo-Pacific region,'' the report said. ''It is necessary to pay greater attention to the military trends of the two countries in areas such as the South China Sea and Taiwan."

-Japan also criticized Beijing for its ''relentless attempts to unilaterally change the status quo'' of disputed Japanese-controlled East China Sea islands called Senkaku, calling it ''a violation of international law.''
+Japan also criticized Beijing for its ''relentless attempts to unilaterally change the status quo'' of disputed Japan-controlled East China Sea islands called Senkaku, calling it ''a violation of international law.''

 China currently also claims almost all of the South China Sea and has built military bases on artificial islands in the disputed area.